Operators coming from ring schemes: Ring schemes

 \subsection{Twist and transport}

 Suppose now that we have two ring homomorphisms $\pi:S\to T,\iota:T\to S$ such that $\pi\circ \iota=\id$ and we also have a ring endomorphism $F:T\to T$.
-Then, we can ``twist'' the ring multiplication on $S$ using $F$, as it is explained in the lemma below. \begin{lemma} We define first the following three maps from $S$ to $S$ ($x\in S$):
+Then, we can ``twist'' the ring multiplication on $S$ using $F$, as it is explained below. \begin{lemma} We define first the following three maps from $S$ to $S$ ($x\in S$):

-A new multiplication on $S$ is defined in the following way:
+A new multiplication on $S$ is defined in the following way ($x,y\in S$):

 Then, $(S,+,*)$ is a ring (commutative and with $1$) and the maps $\pi,\iota$ are still ring homomorphisms with respect to the ring $(S,+,*)$. \end{lemma} \begin{proof} The operation $*$ is clearly commutative.
 The three maps defined above are additive, hence the distributivity follows.
 Since $1^T=1=1^F$ and $1^{\perp}=0$, we get that $1$ is a neutral element of $*$ as well.
 Regarding the associativity of $*$, it can be easily computed that: